📖 🇧🇦 #32: Dark feminist stories from Bosnia

 Asja Bakić’s Mars is a strange and compelling collection of ten short stories that span science fiction, magical realism, and gothic horror.
 Though each story is set within its own world, the collection tackles common themes including sex, literature, and feminism.

 Most the stories in this collection centre around characters who are trying to understand the nonsensical universes they inhabit—universes that become gradually stranger over the course of each story.
-Some of Bakić’s narrators are writers exploring the scope and purpose of language, like the protagonist of The Talus of Madame Liken, a murderer who plays word games with the police when they question her about a dead body found near her home.
+Some of Bakić’s protagonists are writers exploring the scope and purpose of language, like the narrator of The Talus of Madame Liken, a murderer who plays word games with the police when they question her about a dead body found near her home.
 Or the narrator of Day Trip to the Durmitor, a recently deceased author who finds herself in purgatory, tasked with writing a masterpiece in order to progress to the next level of death.
 Meanwhile in Passions, a shy writer begrudgingly learns that she is the pseudonymous writer of this year’s bestselling erotic novel and The Underworld tells a wild story about what happens when all the writers on earth are made to choose between renouncing their work on earth or living in exile on Mars.

 Mars was really just an abandoned urban development project.
 No one had said why the corporations had left the hotel complexes, the residential and business sites, half-constructed.
 Everything had originally been designed for the kind of travellers who already know exactly what to expect before they set off on their trip.
 I’m talking about truly unimaginative people.
 The places they dream of visiting probably resemble the places where they live, just slightly farther away.